 The faculty member for whom the student serves as a teaching assistant is primarily responsible for evaluation of the student's performance.
 All students and faculty members are required to have an individual meeting at the end of the semester to review the student's performance.
 The faculty member must complete the Graduate Evaluation Form for Teaching Assistant Performance, which will be available to the student.
 In addition, the University has a system whereby all teaching assistants are evaluated by the undergraduate students in the course.
-Copies of these forms are kept with the Department Administrator in the student's record and can be made available to the Portfolio Committee and student for discussion at the annual meeting.
+Copies of these forms are kept with the Department Administrator and can be made available to the Teaching Assistants once grades have been submitted for the semester, as well as to the Portfolio Committee and student for discussion at the annual meeting.